sg-hk/pytimer/README.md

 - Lock the screen on break time, and unlock it when break time ends.
 I am using an Eww widget for this, not included.
 - Run the wayland app launcher wofi on break time.

 The script will also log the pomodoro's work length, date, and category in an SQL database.
-No query tool is included as this is meant to be a standalone script.
+No query tool is included as this is meant to be a standalone script (above dependencies notwithstanding).

 Flags:
 ```